Published On: Oct 23 2013 01:05:29 AM EDTUpdated On: Nov 04 2014 02:00:00 AM EST

 1924: Nellie Tayloe Ross of Wyoming is elected the first female governor in the United States.

 1922: In Egypt, British archaeologist Howard Carter and his men find the entrance to Pharaoh Tutankhamun's tomb in the Valley of the Kings.
-The nearly intact tomb would became famous for the wealth of treasure it contained.
+The nearly intact tomb would become famous for the wealth of treasure it contained.

 1919: Actor Martin Balsam, known for his Oscar-winning role as Arnold Burns in "A Thousand Clowns" and his role as private investigator Milton Arbogast in "Psycho," is born in The Bronx, New York.
 Balsam also won a Tony Award for his appearance in the 1967 Broadway production of "You Know I Can't Hear You When the Water's Running" and appeared in movies such as "On the Waterfront," "12 Angry Men," "Breakfast at Tiffany's," "The Carpetbaggers," "Cape Fear," "The Taking of Pelham One Two Three" and "All the President's Men."
 He died from a sudden stroke at age 76 on Feb.
 13, 1996.